algorich/notifly/README.md

 Notiflies with `mail: { only: true }` will persist notifications, but them won't be in receivers notifications views.
-If you use [delayed_job](https://github.com/collectiveidea/delayed_job) or [sidekiq](https://github.com/mperham/sidekiq) mails will be send async.
+If you use [delayed_job](https://github.com/collectiveidea/delayed_job) or [sidekiq](https://github.com/mperham/sidekiq) mails will be sent async.

 ### Notifications access